tjeastmond/future-take-home/README.md

 You must have a modern version of Docker installed on your machine to run this project.
 You can download Docker [here](https://www.docker.com/products/docker-desktop).

-Personally, I use OrbStache to manage my Docker containers.
-You can download OrbStache [here](https://orbstache.io).
+I use OrbStache to manage my Docker containers.
+You can download OrbStack [here](https://orbstack.io).

 ## Getting Started - Docker

-To get started with this project, you must first clone the repository to your local machine.
+To start this project, you must first clone the repository to your local machine.
 You can do this by running the following command in your terminal:

 ```sh
 docker-compose up -d